Rotlerxd/DOTFILES/README.md

-Yeah this are prob shitty but as tzu sun once said, it aint much, but it's honest work
+Yeah this are prob badly done but as tzu sun once said, it aint much, but it's honest work